nekr0z/matebook-applet/README.md

 ### Old Linux

-On Linux kernels earlier than 5.0 the Huawei-WMI driver is not available.
+On Linux kernels earlier than 5.0 the Huawei-WMI driver is not available, so the alternative method should be used.

 <details>
 <summary><b>details</b></summary>

-You can make `matebook-applet` work using the two scripts as explained below.
-Any one of them is enough, but you need both for full functionality.
+You can make `matebook-applet` work using the `-r` command line option and two scripts as explained below.
+Any one of the scripts is enough, but you need both for full functionality.
 You may download them both in one archive [here](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases).
 Please note that these scripts are for MateBook 13 and will not work on other MateBooks (you can still get them to work by changing them to address EC registers proper for your particular model, but make sure you know exactly what you're doing, you've been warned).

 Both scripts depend on [ioport](https://people.redhat.com/~rjones/ioport/) to work, so make sure to install it first.
 Debian packages are available in main repository, and there is [a way](https://github.com/nekr0z/matebook-applet/issues/5) to get it on Arch, too.